OctopusDeploy/Halibut/docs/halibut-protocol.md

 This document outlines the data that is exchanged between the **Client** and **Service**.
 In this document:

- - **Client** is what makes the remote procedure calls e.g. Octopus.
+ - **Client** is what makes the remote procedure calls e.g. Octopus Server.
  - **Service** is what executes the methods e.g. Tentacle.